tobireinhard/tobireinhard.github.io/_pages/about.md

   - /about.html
 ---

-I'm a postdoc and software verification expert at the [Software Technology Group](https://www.stg.tu-darmstadt.de), [TU Darmstadt](https://www.tu-darmstadt.de/index.en.jsp).
+I'm a postdoctoral researcher at the
+[Software Technology Group](https://www.stg.tu-darmstadt.de),
+[TU Darmstadt](https://www.tu-darmstadt.de/index.en.jsp).
-My research focuses on automated reasoning, static analysis, and tool development for safety- and mission-critical C code.
+My research focuses on automated reasoning, neurosymbolic AI, verification/ static analysis, and tool development for safety- and mission-critical C code.
 Notable projects include working with the CBMC development team at AWS (a bounded model checker for C/C++) on scaling bounded to unbounded verification.
 Also at AWS, I formally verified memory- and thread-safety of FreeRTOS' multi-core scheduler.
 I have a strong development background in Rust, Python and C++.

+## Neurosymbolic AI for Code Reasoning
+In recent years, we've seen remarkable advances in generative AI through large language models (LLMs).
+They are capable of writing code, mimicking human reasoning processes and making complex decisions.
+Yet, they severely suffer from hallucinations, i.e., producing reasonably seeming but incorrect results,
+which diminishes their reliability in critical fields like program verification and analysis.

+To address this, my research focuses on combining neural and symbolic approaches to reasoning about code.
+By integrating LLMs with formal verification techniques, I aim to make AI-driven reasoning both intelligent and verifiable,
+and ultimately to make formal verification scalable.

-## Tooling For Automated Reasoning About C (Under Development)
+## Tooling For Automated Reasoning About C
 Deductive verification of C code is often more complex than writing the code itself.
 This is partly due to the inherent difficulty of verification, but also to the fact that state-of-the-art verifiers are not designed with usability in mind.
 Proof languages and automation have not kept pace with the advances seen in mainstream programming languages over recent decades.